 If you are interested in aerial photography or drone racing, you’ll need an FPV camera.
 FPV is an abbreviation of First Person View, which allows you to control your drone by giving you drone’s perspective.

 You could see where your drone is going on your FPV goggles or smartphone.
 With better FPV camera comes better FPV display, but as everything good comes with a price so it will cost you more.

-You’ll need a FPV Transmitter to transmit video from your FPV Camera and a FPV Receiver to see what your drone is seeing.
-FPV Receivers are mostly integrated in FPV Goggles otherwise you could purchase a receiver and connect it with your Smartphone or LCD Screen.
+You’ll need an FPV Transmitter to transmit video from your FPV Camera and an FPV Receiver to see what your drone is seeing.
+FPV Receivers are mostly integrated with FPV Goggles otherwise you could purchase a receiver and connect it to your Smartphone or LCD Screen.

-For example, there is a monitor of 8 inch height and 12 inch width with 600TVL camera.
-Now 300 white and 300 black lines could be counted in 8 inch width of on monitor
+For example, there is a monitor of 8-inch height and 12-inch width with the 600TVL camera.
+Now 300 white and 300 black lines could be counted in 8-inch width of on monitor

 For best photography results, you should be using a 3-axis Gimbal Camera.
-A 3-axis Gimbal Camera could be adjusted in all six directions up/down, left/right and forward/backwards.
+A 3-axis Gimbal Camera could be adjusted in all six directions up/down, left/right and forward/ backward.
 The main advantage of Gimbal Camera is that it dampens the vibrations thus you could make steady footage.